-Further to Part A, Section 1.7, Changes to the Future Caledon Official Plan, the following policies apply to official plan amendments, including official plan amendments to incorporate secondary plans into this Plan.
+Further to Part A, section 1.7, Changes to the Future Caledon Official Plan, the following policies apply to official plan amendments, including official plan amendments to incorporate secondary plans, block plans and comprehensive development plans into this Plan.

 All official plan amendments are subject to the administrative, notice and public engagement requirements of the Planning Act and this Plan.